 Upstairs all the bedrooms have wooden flooring and overlook the pool area with views out to the open countryside.
 The rooms are painted white giving a light and fresh feel.
 The master bedroom features a super kingsize bed, large wardrobe and chest of drawers.
 There is a feature fireplace with an armchair alongside where you can relax of an evening with a good book.
 There is an ensuite shower room with wash basin and WC.
 The second bedroom has a kingsize bed with plenty wardrobe space and a chest of drawers.
 The third bedroom has two double size beds, good size wardrobe and chest of drawers as well.
 This room also has a feature fireplace.
-A high chair and cot are available for babies.
+A high chair and cot are available for babies as well as stair gates for extra security on the stairs.
 The family bathroom has a free-standing bath, separate shower cubicle, wash basin, WC and bidet.
 All linen and towels are included in the rental price.
 A generous welcome pack is provided by the owner.
 The house has a local and extended guide of all the surrounding activities for days out.

 There is off road parking for 2 cars outside the gates to the property.
 A BBQ is provided with a bag of charcoal.
 Also, there is a dining table and chairs for 8 people.
 There are 6 poolside steamer chairs for relaxing around the pool.
 There is swing ball available as well as inflatables for using in the pool.
-There are 2 adult bikes and another suitable for a teenager for your use.
-Guests should bring their own helmets.
 There is a washing line with pegs available as well.
 The property is fully secured and suitable for children and pets.

 Nearest ferry from the UK arrives at Saint Malo, about a 4 hour drive from the property.
 A 20% discount is offered on all Brittany Ferries crossings.